psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 `````

-Five part telling:
+Five (up to seven) part telling:

 - Bran and Branwen, the arrival of the Matholwch's ships; the betrothal; and the mutilation of the horses by Efnysien; cliffhanger: how would Matholwcyh respond?
-- the blood price, the departure and the promise to never mention the humilation again; cliffhanger: so did they all live happily ever after?
-My tale would be a short one if they did; but whawhat did happen will have to wait for the next part....
-- the child, the humiliation of Branwen, the sending of the message, its presentation to Bran; cliff hanger: how would he respond?
+- the blood price, the departure and the promise to never mention the humilation again; (possible break here); the child, the humiliation of Branwen, the sending of the message, its presentation to Bran; cliff hanger: how would he respond? *or* Bran assembles his fleet and sets off to save his sister;
-- the fleet, the chase, the hall, the battle; the survivors made their way back to Wales; as to what happened then, we will have to wait for the next part of the tale...
+- the fleet, the chase, the hall, (possible break point here...) the battle; the survivors made their way back to Wales; as to what happened then, we will have to wait for the next part of the tale...
 - the return to Wales, the seven years, the door, the White Castle, the rooks.

 Two part telling: split at the point where Branwen sends the starling to her brother...